fastlane/fastlane/pilot/README.md

 ### Add a new tester

 To add a new tester to both your iTunes Connect account and to your app (if given), use the `pilot add` command.
-This will create a new tester (if necesssary) or add an existing tester to the app to test.
+This will create a new tester (if necessary) or add an existing tester to the app to test.

 ```
 pilot add email@invite.com